nimishakarnatak/nimishakarnatak.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Human-Computer Interaction (HCI)
+  - Human-Computer Interaction
   - Healthcare and Wellness Technologies
   - Accessibility and Inclusivity Technologies and Spaces
   - Human-AI Interactions
-  - Information and Communication Technology for Development (ICTD)
+  - Information and Communication Technology for Development
   - Applications of Large Language Models in HCI

 # Education to show in About widget